View What's New postings from previous years.

 What's new newsletter

-The OEB has accepted an Assurance of Voluntary Compliance from Algoma Steel Inc., an electricity generator.
-The Assurance responds to non-compliance related to operation in the electricity market without a generator licence.
+The OEB has accepted an Assurance of Voluntary Compliance from Weyerhaeuser Company Limited, an electricity wholesaler.
+The Assurance responds to non-compliance related to operation in the electricity market without a wholesaler licence.

 To help ensure public awareness of Green Button availability across the province, the OEB is publishing information on electricity and natural gas distributors’ implementation progress.
 This information is based on quarterly reporting submitted by distributors to the OEB.